Paper profiles and life cycle assessments

 The paper profile is a standardised and uniform method used by manufacturers of paper and paperboard products to communicate the environmental performance of their products.
 The method has been developed by paper manufacturers, distributors and industry organisations across Europe.
 The purpose is to provide objective, transparent and comparable information on the key environmental parameters mentioned above.
 Our paper profiles are always verified by an external third party.

+In addition to the life cycle assessments, Metsä Board calculates carbon footprints of its products based on the Confederation of European Paper Industries (Cepi) Ten Toes methodology.
 A product’s carbon footprint describes the fossil carbon dioxide emissions over its life cycle.
-Metsä Board's carbon footprint calculation is extensive and based on the Confederation of European Paper Industries Ten Toes methodology.
 The calculation covers fossil carbon dioxide emissions from forest management and wood harvesting, the production of other raw materials and fuels, purchased energy, and process fuels for pulp and paperboard production.
 The calculation also includes all the respective transportation related to raw materials and the amount of biogenic carbon bound to the product.